 For more than a year and a half–ever since I moved to Florida–I have been wanting to visit Ohio.
 I made plans to return on almost every break I’ve had, but something always came up and I always ended up just staying in Florida for my holidays.

-However, I knew that for my spring break, I had to get out of Florida–school has been consuming so much of my life that I wanted to put it as far behind me as I could.
+However, I knew that for my spring break this year, I had to get out of Florida–school has been consuming so much of my life that I wanted to put it as far behind me as I could.
 I knew if I stayed in Florida, I would only spend my week stressing about all of the lesson planning I should be doing (while of course doing everything BUT lesson planning).

 So that is how, two Fridays ago, I found myself leaving my school and driving straight toward Marietta, Georgia, for a quick overnight rest and then leaving shortly after 6 the next morning when my excitement to be in Ohio woke me several hours before my alarm.
 After a surprisingly fast drive, thanks to my podcasts and audiobooks and good driving conditions, I arrived in Cincinnati in the early afternoon of Saturday

-Having made no plans whatsoever and with most of my Cincy friends on their own spring breaks, I drove around downtown for a few minutes before heading up the hill to the University of Cincinnati area.
+Having made no plans whatsoever, and with most of my Cincy friends on their own spring breaks, I drove around downtown for a few minutes before heading up the hill to the University of Cincinnati area.
 I parked and walked around my beloved old campus, admiring the buildings that had always been my favorite and taking time to photograph the flowers that surprised me in the 40-degree weather.

 After my walk around campus, I drove to the nearby Bellevue Park so that I could see the gorgeous skyline from above.
 (For those of you close to me who are wondering: yes, I did start sobbing on my drive up when I drove around that curve of I-75 and saw the skyline again for the first time after so long!)